ryanjob42/mass-spec-analysis/docs/AutomaticFirstTimeSetup.md

 wget -O - https://raw.githubusercontent.com/ryanjob42/mass-spec-analysis/main/scripts/automatic-setup.sh | bash
 ```

-If the script ran successfully, you should see something like this in the output:
+If the script ran successfully, you should see something like this at the end of the output:

 ```
 Automatic installation complete.